 Hardwire 2 wires that deliver dry contact signal from the pool cover control to the "pool cover" terminals in the lower part of the control box.
-Make sure to use a proper strain relief (PG/Heyco) that will not enable that cable from being pulled out from the control box.
+Make sure to use a proper strain relief (PG/Heyco) that will not enable that cable from being pulled out from the control box, see page 30 for more information.